traffic3d/traffic3d/CONTRIBUTING.md

 To set these points up, on the paths, select the node that needs to be used as the density measure point (normally just after exiting a junction) and add the `DensityMeasurePoint.cs` script to the node.
 Then add a `BoxCollider` to the node, check `Is Trigger` and resize where vehicles on that path will pass through the box.

+## Traffic3D Geometry

+Please note that Traffic3D uses a coordinate system that assumes the earth is flat.

 ## Creating a new release

 To create a new release of Traffic3D, follow these steps: